Skip to main content

 Look at the option quote for the QQQ below:

-To establish a bull put spread with QQQ options, we might sell 1 QQQ May 27th $105 put for $0.85, and at the same time buy 1 QQQ May 27th $104 put for $0.70.
-The result is us holding 1 QQQ May 27th $105/$104 bull put spread, at a $0.15 ($0.85 – $0.70) net credit or $15 in total.
+To create a QQQ bull put spread, you could sell one QQQ May 27th $105 put for $0.85 and simultaneously buy one QQQ May 27th $104 put for $0.70.
+This creates a $105/$104 bull put spread with a net credit of $0.15 (or $15 total).

 Bull Put Spread: moderately bullish